Source catalog

 extensions (Visual Studio Marketplace or Open VSX Registry), the Google Ads

-generic AI fallback parser.
+the generic AI fallback parser.
 For

 lockfile monitoring we parse npm